whartonlearninglab/fitvids-kaltura/README.md

-# fitvids-kaltura
+# fitvids-kaltura (registered as lldev-fitvids-kaltura with bower)
-modified fitvids to support responsive kaltura videos
+Modified fitvids to support responsive kaltura videos